borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 backup.
 When borgmatic was running in a container, this often required a work-around to explicitly add each mounted backup volume to `source_directories` instead of relying on Borg to include them implicitly via a parent directory.
-However, as of borgmatic 1.8.15, `one_file_system` is no longer auto-enabled and such work-arounds aren't necessary.
+But as of borgmatic 1.8.15, `one_file_system` is no longer auto-enabled and such work-arounds aren't necessary.

 ### Manual restoration